jchapuis/akka-persistent-entity/README.md

 ```

 ### Command processor
-As mentioned above, command processing designates creation of one or several events from a command.
+As mentioned above, command processing is about creation of one or several events to carry out the command.
 We define a dedicated single-function trait for this aspect:

 ```scala
 trait CommandProcessor[S, C[R] <: EntityCommand[_, _, R], E <: EntityEvent[_]] {